rajes95/project-Votify/graded.md

 - The pull requests had no labels on them.

 Code: 9/10
-- missing most inner documentation
+- missing most inner documentation and testing

 Documents: 11/15
 - in open-source, documentation is the most important feature.
 But there were only javadocs and system generated documents.